Reducing Impaired Driving Recidivism (RIDR)

 The SAO might be flexible on these conditions under the right circumstances, so even if you think you might not be eligible, it is a good idea to talk to an experienced criminal defense attorney about the eligibility requirements.

-The Process to Successfully Completing the RIDR Initiative
+Successfully Completing the RIDR Initiative

 The State Attorney's Office (SAO) will assign a sanction level to eligible cases under the following classification scheme: